dylanrattai/multi-mfd-screen/README.md

 - If any of those are different for you, copy the entire line including the b, not including the "Data received: "
 - Open main.py in a text editor
 - Paste that under TOGGLE_POSITIONS in main.py in the right spot for MFD_Right, MFD_Middle, MFD_Left, etc

+Any other issues, create an issue on the repository or contact me on Discord @Dylan336